Peashooter101/CSULB_CECS-328/README.md

 - A bulb must be on in every row.

 Return a boolean list that defines a valid state of the switches 1 through n.

+This problem was intended to be solved with Divide and Conquer.
+This problem was solved naively by toggling a random switch from a row where no bulbs were ON.

 ## PA3: Hopscotch